The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Introduction

 The equivalence $\Mod(\KO) \simeq \Mod(\KU)^{hC_2}$ has been used by Mathew--Stojanoska and Gepner--Lawson to give a proof that the Picard group of invertible modules $\pic(\KO) \cong \Z/8$, generated by the suspension $\Sigma^1 \KO$.
 The situation becomes slightly more complicated in the motivic world.
 Existing techniques appear to be best suited for computing the invertible objects in the cellular subcategory, cf.~\Cref{lem:picalg} (note that classically every object in $\Mod(\R)$, for $\R$ a commutative ring spectrum, is cellular).
 Even then, in order to aid computability, we need to work not with $\Mod(\KQ)$, but with $\Mod(\KQ^\wedge_2)$, the 2-completion, and over $\Spec \C$, where it is known that $\KQ^\wedge_2 \simeq (\KGL^\wedge_2)^{hC_2}$.
 Here it is possible to completely describe $\pi_{\ast,\ast}(\KQ^\wedge_2)$ thanks to the computations of Isaksen and Shkembi \cite{isa_shk}.
 The similarity with the classical computation of $\pi_*(\KO)$ leads one to wonder if the Picard group $\pic_{\cE}(\KQ^\wedge_2)$ of invertible cellular $\KQ^\wedge_2$-modules is also just given by suspensions of the unit.
 Since $\KQ^\wedge_2$ is an $(8,4)$-periodic spectrum, this would give a Picard group of $\Z \oplus \Z/4$, and this turns out to be the case.

-Once again, in the following we assume that the natural map $f \colon \KQ \to \KGL$ is a map of commutative motivic ring spectra. {\Cref{thm:piccalc}} \begin{thm:piccalc} The cellular Picard group $\pic_{\cE}(\KQ^\wedge_2) \cong \Z \oplus \Z/4$. \end{thm:piccalc} The proof uses the methods introduced in \cite{mathew_stojanoska} and \cite{gepner_lawson}.
+{\Cref{thm:piccalc}} \begin{thm:piccalc} Over $\Spec(\C)$ the cellular Picard group $\pic_{\cE}(\KQ^\wedge_2) \cong \Z \oplus \Z/4$. \end{thm:piccalc} The proof uses the methods introduced in \cite{mathew_stojanoska} and \cite{gepner_lawson}.
 Namely, for any symmetric monoidal $\infty$-category $\cC$, there exists a connective spectrum $\pics(\cC)$ with the property that $\pi_0(\pics(\cC)) \cong \pic(\cC)$, the Picard group of invertible objects in $\cC$.
 Using this, we construct a homotopy fixed point spectral sequence

 whose abutment for $t-s=0$ has $\pic_{\cE}(\KQ^\wedge_2)$ as a subgroup.
 Using the observation that this Picard group must be at least $\Z \oplus \Z/4$, we use this spectral sequence to show that this is actually the whole Picard group. \begin{rem} We consider the category $\Mod_{\cE}(\KQ^\wedge_2)$ with the tensor product $- \otimes_{\KQ^\wedge_2}-$.
 There are other possibilities; for example, one could take the 2-complete tensor product.
 In stable homotopy, there is an equivalence between $\pic(\KO^\wedge_2)$ and $\pic_{K(1)}(\KO^\wedge_2)$, the latter being the Picard group of $K(1)$-locally invertible $\KO^\wedge_2$-modules, where $K(1)$ is the first Morava $K$-theory.
 We are unable to even compute the 2-complete Picard group of $\KGL^\wedge_2$ in this case, however. \end{rem}